-Colton Underwood Tested Positive For Coronavirus & Has A Message For Bachelor Nation
+Colton Underwood Tested Positive For Coronavirus & Has A Message For Fans

 After days of providing entertaining social distancing content and urging fans to stay healthy amid the current pandemic, Colton Underwood has tested positive for coronavirus.
 The Bachelor star revealed his test results in a video he posted on social media on Friday, March 20.
 According to his Instagram caption, Underwood began feeling symptoms "a few days ago," and received his test results on the day he posted about them.

 The virus has left him with "headaches, body aches, night sweats, fever, shortness of breath, and a cough," according to his Twitter.
 "It's been kicking my ass, to put it very bluntly," he said in the video.
 Despite all this, Underwood insists he's "doing OK" and "in good spirits" as he remains in isolation in Huntington Beach, California, with his partner Cassie Randolph and her family.

 In addition to informing fans and followers about his health situation, Underwood used the video to spread some important information about the coronavirus, urging people of all ages to take it seriously.

 “The reason I’m sharing this is not to cause fear or panic, but to hopefully encourage you guys to stay at home, do your part, take care of yourselves, take care of one another," he said in the video.

 For days leading up to this announcement, Underwood has been outspoken about what fans can do to help slow the spread of the coronavirus.
 On March 15, he posted an Instagram with a very strong PSA to keep up with their hygiene, and his Twitter feed is full of tweets and memes about social distancing.